sa7mon/miniprint/readme.md

 It speaks the Printer Job Language (PJL) over the raw network "protocol"

 ## Features
-* A fully-featured virtual filesystem in which attackers can read and write files and directories
+* A fully-featured virtual filesystem in which attackers can read and write files and directories - nothing gets written to the host
 * Any PostScript or plaintext print jobs sent to the printer will be saved to the `uploads/` directory
 * Extensive (probably too much) logging
 * Shodan Honeycore: 0